-Lebanon protests enter tenth day with no end in sight, army tries to open roads
+Lebanon army tries to open roads as nationwide protests hit tenth day

 BEIRUT (Reuters) - Protesters trickled back on to the streets across Lebanon on Saturday, despite army efforts to unblock roads, with no end in sight to a crisis that has crippled the country for 10 days.

 A military statement said army and security commanders met to plan ways to re-open main arteries to get traffic flowing again while “safeguarding the safety of protesters”.
-People have closed routes with barriers and sit-ins as part of a wave of unprecedented protests demanding the government resigns.
+People have closed routes with barriers and sit-ins as part of a wave of unprecedented protests demanding the government resign.

-Lebanon has been swept by 10 days of protests against a political class accused of corruption, mismanagement of state finances and pushing the country towards an economic collapse unseen since the 1975-90 civil war.
+Lebanon has been swept by 10 days of protests against a political class accused of corruption, mismanagement of state finances and pushing the country toward an economic collapse unseen since the 1975-90 civil war.

 Banks, schools, and many businesses have shut their doors.